cminyard/gensio/README.rst

     full serial support with RFC2217.

 ssl
     Implement SSL/TLS as a gensio filter.
-It support client authentication, too.
+It supports client authentication, too.

 certauth